submah/jenkins-tutorial/docs/Jenkins-jobs-setup.md

 <img src="../images/Jenkins-Slave-Maven-Build.PNG">

 ## Create Maven build on Jenkins with Custom Docker Slave
-Inorde to setup Docker slave on jenkins, first we have to crate our custom Dockerfile.
+Inorde to setup Docker slave on jenkins, first we have to [Install Docker](https://github.com/submah/docker-tutorials/blob/master/install_docker_centos7.md) and crate our custom Dockerfile.
 Use the below code and commands

   * File: Dockerfile